February 10, 2022

 - Consensus Model

-If you are feeling a bit overwhelmed right now with all the choices, there is no need.
-It is important to know that there is no one governance method that is better than another, and it is perfectly normal for different captive companies leverage certain aspects of one governance structure and incorporate into their own.
+If you are feeling overwhelmed by all the choices right now, there is no need to feel overwhelmed.
+It is essential to know that no one governance method is better than another, and it is perfectly normal for different captive companies to incorporate certain aspects of one governance structure into their own.

-Think it over, decide what resonates with you, and construct a governance system that suits your captive company best.
+Think it over, decide what resonates with you, and construct a governance system that best suits your captive company.

 The contents of this article are for general informational purposes only and Risk Strategies Company makes no representation or warranty of any kind, express or implied, regarding the accuracy or completeness of any information contained herein.
 Any recommendations contained herein are intended to provide insight based on currently available information for consideration and should be vetted against applicable legal and business needs before application to a specific client.